getdozer/dozer-docs/docs/sources/object-stores.md

+---
+description: Connects to Object Sorages, automatically polling for new files in order to guarantee a continuous ingestion flow.
+---

 # Object Stores
 In Dozer, object store connectors provide interfaces to different data storage solutions.
 A fundamental component of these connectors is the `tables` attribute, which denotes specific datasets or collections within the storage.
 Through these table configurations, Dozer enables a modular approach, allowing various storage mediums to be paired with distinct data formats.